oxters168/Pluvia/README.md

 Pluvia currently provides these features:

 - View and download games through the app.
-- *Play (DRM free) games using [Winlator](https://github.com/brunodev85/winlator) built into the app.
+- *Play (DRM free) games using [MiceWine ](https://github.com/KreitinnSoftware/MiceWine-Application) built into the app.
 - Configure the game containers to use different options to improve the performance of each game.
 - Steam Cloud integration for your cloud saves, allowing you to resume where you left off.
 - View your friends list.
 (Note: chat and friend management in the works too)

-&ast; Existing issues or limitations that occur with the actual Winlator app will mostly apply here when running a game.
+&ast; Existing issues or limitations that occur with the actual MiceWine app will mostly apply here when running a game.

 See the [Wiki](https://github.com/oxters168/Pluvia/wiki) for more information.